 , and in next week’s teleconference.

-Ted Williams understood that it is the process by which you make decisions are key – that process is part of your skill.
+Ted Williams understood that it is the process by which you make decisions which is key – that process is part of your skill.
 It is all about moving the odds of success in your favour.
 A good process, a proven process, increases the odds of much better outcomes.

 As an investor, that process can be very straightforward, such as using Dynamic Fund Ratings.
 From that point it is the discipline you apply which is the difference between success and failure.
 A little luck is the icing on the cake.